BlindspotSoftware/dutctl/cmds/exp/dutserver/README.md

 └─────────┘      └───────────┘      └─────────┘      └────────┘
 ```

-The main goal of the DUT server is to provide a single access point for all registered devices, regardless of their physical location i.e. regardless of the DUT agent devices are connected to.
+The main goal of the DUT Server is to provide a single access point for all registered devices, regardless of their physical location, i.e., regardless of the DUT Agent devices are connected to.

 ## Implemented Features